-This Master aims to help students to develop a critical understanding of contemporary planning challenges for cities and urban regions, in the context of climate change and growing human needs. [+]
+This Master aims to help students to develop a critical understanding of contemporary planning challenges for cities and urban regions, in the context of climate change a

 This Master aims to help students to develop a critical understanding of contemporary planning challenges for cities and urban regions, in the context of climate change and growing human needs.
 The program is designed so that students may confront up to date scientific knowledge on planning with their own cultural background and planning experiences.
 Through the Master, each student becomes familiar with the advantages and limitations of cross-national transfer of ‘good practices’ in the urban or regional policy field.

-The Smart Cities and Urban Policy program provides an in-depth understanding of new and transforming metropolitan areas and their competitive environments.
-Over the course of two years, the building up of students’ toolbox is put to use through up to nine months of industrial internships. [+]
+The Smart Cities and Urban Policy Graduate Degree provides an in-depth understanding of new and transforming metropolitan areas and their competitive environments.

 Duration: 2 years